Niseko Freeride Tour – Week 1

-This is a powder hunter tour where we take a maximum of 6 guests.
+This is a powder hunter tour where you’ll get to chase the big winter storms in Hokkaido.
 We keep the itinerary flexible so your guide can hunt down the best conditions all day, every day.
-We have access to many resorts in the region such as Niseko, Rusutsu, Kiroro and Moiwa.
+This tour is based in Niseko where we have access to many resorts in the region such as Niseko, Rusutsu, Kiroro, Moiwa, Sapporo Kokusai, Teine, Otaru Tenguyama and Asarigawa Onsen.
 Your guide will assess the conditions and make the call on the day where is the best place to ride.
-We base this tour in Niseko.
-This resort is a mecca for powder hungry skiers and snowboarders from all over the world.
-Niseko’s unique location ensures that cold air coming from Siberia crosses the Sea of Japan, picks up moisture and develops into storms that drop epic amounts of cold dry snow on the Niseko range and surrounding areas.
+Our unique location ensures that cold air coming from Siberia crosses the Sea of Japan, picks up moisture and develops into storms that drop epic amounts of cold dry snow on the Niseko range and surrounding areas.
 On this tour we stay in luxury, modern twin share accommodation in Niseko.
 This will be our base for 7 nights and your guide will transport you daily to our chosen location.
 Your guide will decide on riding spots each day based on weather and snowfall, as each mountain in the area can have vastly different snowfall and weather conditions, despite being in close proximity to each other.
 This flexibility ensures that we will find you the best snow and conditions all day, every day!

 Your tour includes:

-- 7 nights twin share accommodation with en suite at Always Niseko
+- 7 nights twin share accommodation with ensuite, Always Niseko

-- Return scheduled airport transfers, Sapporo Chitose to Niseko
+- Return airport transfers, New Chitose Airport to Hirafu Welcome Centre

-- Access to our fleet of Nitro Powder boards
+- Access to our fleet of powder boards from Nitro Snowboards

 Niseko is located on the western side of Hokkaido, on Japan’s north island.
 It’s proximity to the ocean means that cold wind blows down from Siberia over the warm currents in the Sea of Japan, forming storms that hit Hokkaido and drop huge amounts of cold blower powder snow.
 These storms can hang around for days or weeks on end, hence how Niseko earns its powder factory reputation.
 The surrounding mountains also score huge amounts of snow and are usually much quieter on a powder day, meaning more opportunities for untracked turns.
 Niseko’s main village, Hirafu, is packed full of great restaurants, bars, and shops to explore.
 It really is a world class ski resort!
 Throughout the tour we will ride many of the resorts in the Niseko region, and your guide will be with you every day to show you around some of their favourite spots both on the hill and in the village.